Haile Gerima: Teza

 Gerima's most recent film is Teza (2008).
 Set in Ethiopia and Germany, the film chronicles the return of an Ethiopian intellectual to his country of birth during the repressive Marxist regime of Mengistu Haile Mariam and the recognition of his own displacement and powerlessness at the dissolution of his people's humanity and social values.
 After several years spent studying medicine in Germany, Anberber returns to Ethiopia only to find the country of his youth replaced by turmoil.
 His dream of using his craft to improve the health of Ethiopians is squashed by a military junta that uses scientists for their own political ends.
 Seeking the comfort of his countryside home, Anberber finds no refuge from violence.
 The solace that the memories of his youth provide is quickly replaced by the competing forces of military and rebelling factions.
 Anberber needs to decide whether he wants to bear the strain or piece together a life from the fragments that lie around him.

 Business ventures

 He founded Sankofa, a bookstore, cafe and film center, located at 2714 Georgia Avenue NW, Washington, D.C.
 It is directly across the street from Howard University.
-To gain more independence, Haile and his wife Sirikiana Aina (who is also a filmmaker) in 1984 established Mypheduh Films Inc., a distribution company for low-budget, independent films.
+To gain more independence, Haile and his wife Shirikiana Aina (who is also a filmmaker) in 1984 established Mypheduh Films Inc., a distribution company for low-budget, independent films.
 They relied on this for his film Sankofa.